 • Creamy Pesto Salad Dressing: You can also make a creamy pesto salad dressing instead.

-• Make it an Italian Pasta Salad: To make this Italian, you can add some bell peppers (red peppers or green peppers, sliced really thinly), as well as mozzarella cheese balls.
-To make it Sicilian, you can swap cherry tomatoes for sun dried tomatoes, and add toasted pine nuts, yum.
-You can also add red pepper flakes, or your own homemade Italian dressing.
+• Make it an Italian Pasta Salad: Add bell peppers (red bell pepper or green peppers, sliced thinly), and fresh mozzarella balls.
+Swap cherry tomatoes for grape tomatoes or sun dried tomatoes, and add toasted pine nuts.
+Garnish with red pepper flakes, and homemade Italian dressing.

-• Greek Tortellini Salad: I love adding black olives or kalamata olives, red onion, and feta cheese.
+• Greek Pasta Salad: I love adding black olives or pitted kalamata olives, red onion, and feta cheese.

 • Healthier Version: Add fresh veggies (e.g., red peppers), fresh herbs (e.g., parsley) along with a simple homemade dressing without pesto.